sqlballs/mSQLg2c/modules/02-AuditingYour DataEstateArchitecture.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>

-- Review the Wide World Importers Scenario above.
+- Review the Wide World Importers Scenario.
 - Briefly review the IT Frameworks described above, and bookmark them for later reference for a discussion with your larger IT organization to see if you are using any of them, or should be leveraging them.
 - Open [this reference in a new tab](https://i.pinimg.com/originals/3b/58/d7/3b58d79b6b60a579f4ea9635d910977e.png) to see some basic BPMN icons.
 - Review the Contoso graphic shown earlier and review how the data elements show a process flow.
-- Document at least three areas of emphasis for your data estate for your current organization.
+- Document at least three areas of emphasis for your data estate for your current organization, similar to the one WWI did in this Module.
+You will return to this document throughout the course, so ensure that you make notes on it as you progress.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2 id="2.2"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">2.2 Identify Data Sources and Sinks</h2>
-The focus of your design is locating where data originates, and how it moves through the applications and processes in your organization.
-In general, your organization's data resides in data storage, and some systems also include a data processing engine or engines.
+The focus of your architecture design is locating where your data originates, and how it moves through the applications and processes in your organization.
+In general, your organization's data resides in some strcutured or unstructured data storage, and some systems also include a data processing engine or engines.
 Identifying these locations is essential to proper security, processing, reporting and applications.
 <p></p>
 Creating a data map is a non-trivial task, and you should bias towards having the tier-1 application's data documented at the very least, as opposed to only creating the Architecture Diagram if everything is documented.
 You can always add information later.